-Modelling the Diffusion Equation in 2-D
+Modeling the Diffusion Equation in 2-D

 Major Christopher J. Mihal, AFIT Graduate Student

-Abstract— The diffusion equation is a method to model the transport of neutrons in a nuclear reactor.
-As neutrons are generated, they diffuse through the medium of the fuel pin; modelling this behavior assists one in reactor design and understanding the movement of particles within it.
-Basic modelling of the diffusion equation first occurs in one-dimensional space, time independent, in a homogenous medium, with boundary conditions consisting of vacuums of empty space on both sides.
+Abstract— The diffusion equation is a method to model the transport of neutrons often used for nuclear reactors.
+As neutrons are generated, they diffuse through the reactor system; modeling this behavior assists one in reactor design control.
+Basic modeling of the diffusion equation first occurs in one-dimensional space, time independent, in a homogenous medium, with boundary conditions consisting of vacuums of empty space on both sides.
 To better approximate reality, this project sought to model the diffusion equation in two dimensions (Cartesian coordinates), with added reflective boundaries.
-This provides a better method to approximate the diffusion of neutrons throughout a fuel pin, as the x- and y-axis of a fuel pin are roughly analogous, whereas the z-axis is extremely long in comparison.
-This permits one to model the z-axis as infinite in both directions with only a slight discrepancy in the values given compared to reality.
-Modelling of the 1-D diffusion equation was done via utilizing the Thomas Algorithm.
-Modelling the 2-D equation was attempted via a Gauss-Seidel distribution.
+This provides a better method to approximate the diffusion of neutrons throughout a fuel pin, as the x- and y-axis of a fuel pin are symmetric.
+The z-axis is extremely long in comparison and is modeled as infinite in both directions.
+Modeling of the 1-D diffusion equation was done via utilizing the Thomas Algorithm.
+Modeling the 2-D equation was attempted via a Gauss-Seidel.
 Both methods were done entirely using the Python programming language.
-Future work on the models would include incorporating multiple materials as opposed to one homogenous space as well as correcting errors in the modelling of the 2-D equation.